Inclusive Team Building in 2025: Your Guide

 We hope that by taking these measures, more people will feel comfortable in speaking up about their needs, leading to more people getting the most out of every single event.
 This is not only great for individuals but for the teams and business too.

-Peter Lindsay, Founder at o3e
+Peter Lindsay, Founder of o3e

 Working with Poss’Ability, and taking all of the learnings from our test run, we’ve pulled together a fantastic inclusive events check list.
 This 12 point checklist is a great starting point, to help anyone running an event, to be as inclusive as possible.
 This check list is now part of our staff induction and training.